ห่วงใย Thai Business

 Uber Business Model : What makes it so Disruptive?

 What makes Uber so successful in such a crowded industry?
 The answer is Business Model Innovation.
-How Uber designs a perfect user experience and what is its long-term business strategy.
-Get full course here 👉 https://disruptors.academy/business .
-And please, if you like the course, leave a good review, it is EXTREMELY helpful for me to continue providing this knowledge.
-Thanks a lot!
-Here's your link: https://disruptors.academy/business (How I create these animated videos with Powerpoint 👉 https://disruptors.academy/video) #Uber #Business #Innovation The Business Model Canvas is used under creative commons license and credit attribution to strategyzer.com
+How Uber designs a perfect user experience and what is its long-term business strategy. 🚀 Learn how to build disruptive businesses: 👉 https://disruptors.academy/business 🎞️ Learn how to create YouTube videos like this with Powerpoint only: 👉 https://disruptors.academy/video #Uber #Business #Innovation The Business Model Canvas is used under creative commons license and credit attribution to strategyzer.com